sithmel/Do-androids-dream-of-electric-duck/README.md

 ---
 ### Cons
 - slower for small lengths  <!-- .element: class="fragment" data-fragment-index="1" -->
-- some operations are awkward  <!-- .element: class="fragment" data-fragment-index="2" -->
+- some operations requires direct access  <!-- .element: class="fragment" data-fragment-index="2" -->

 Note:
-There are also some disadvantages:
-- some operation, that rely on having the data in memory is awkward: sorting, shuffling for example
-- direct access using an index is not allowed
+There are also some disadvantages: some operations, that rely on having the data in memory is not possible: sorting, shuffling for example because direct access using an index is not allowed
 ---
 <!-- .slide: data-background="./imgs/chuttersnap-1306524-unsplash.jpg" -->
 ### Async iterables